fpetrola/dragome/t2/debugging.md

 When it's time for debugging your application you can use any IDE to make it, and it'll be exactly the same way you debug any other Java application.
 Debugging is acchieved starting a browser/server communication via websockets, and transmiting data between both sides.

+If you want to start debug mode just add to the page url you are testing, the query string debug=true

 ![alt text](debug1.png "debug step 1")